Pacific Media Network: 2017–

 August 2017 saw Ministers Maggie Barry and Alfred Ngaro appoint four new Board members for three year terms: Tiumalu Peter Fa'afiu (Chair), Sholan Ivaiti (Treasurer), Jody Jackson Becerra and Sara-Jane Elika.
 Martha Samasoni and Dr Lesieli MacIntyre were reappointed for two more years.

 On his first day, 1 August 2017, new Chair (Tiumalu Peter Fa’afiu) approved a NZOA commissioned independent report.
 The recommendations of the publicly available report led to the new Board developing a new Pacific Content Strategy in December 2017.
 The strategy and subsequent implementation was seen by the Board as the last opportunity to deal with 17 years of operational disorganisation, lack of excellence performance and slow adaptation to audience needs particularly in the digital space.

 Changes included moving the PMN 531 to the national radio network in December 2018 and focussing NiuFM on the Auckland market with its online platform having national coverage.
 Cost cutting allowed PMN to regroup after three years of deficits due to decrease in commercial revenue and nine years of static Government funding.

 June 2019 saw PMN receive an extra $700k top up in its baseline funding to take its public funding to $3.9 per annum.
 There was 9 years of static funding prior to this.
 The new funding reflected the growing confidence by NZOA and Government in the new PMN Board direction and leadership.

 June 2020 saw PMN receive another top up from Government taking its annual baseline funding to $4.5 million and another $500k in Capex funding.
 Off the back of significant Covid-19 communications work throughout its many platforms, PMN's commercial revenue increased significantly.
 The 2019/20 financial year saw PMN return to surplus following four years of deficit.
 It was with that confidence that the Board appointed a new CEO in experienced executive, Don Mann Jr. Second half of 2020 saw the organisation hire new talent with focus on digital, multi-media journalism, and young DJ/producing talent.

 Board members (Elika, Ivaiti, Jackson-Becerra) were renewed for another term by Government.
 Board Chair (Fa'afiu) was convinced by ministers and officials to stay on for a few more months to ensure confidence in the continued growth of the organisation.

+In 2023 PMN lost a long-time Cook Island language broadcaster with the death of Bernard Tairea.